Prompt Asks for "Best" Without Defining a Decision Rule

 3. No constraints on what to ignore

-If you do not say “ignore vendor brand reputation” or “ignore vibes”, those factors quietly dominate.
-Brand recognition is a huge implicit weight.
+If you do not say “ignore vendor brand reputation” or “ignore popularity”, those factors quietly dominate.
+Brand recognition is a large implicit weight.

-How to spot it: the model picked AWS / OpenAI / Stripe / similar default-popular options without your input data supporting it.
+How to spot it: the model picked a default-popular option (AWS, OpenAI, Stripe, Postgres) without your input data supporting it.

 4. No tie-breaker

 When two options are close, the model picks the one mentioned first or the one with more presence in training data.
-Random.
+That is effectively random, and it changes between runs because hosted inference is non-deterministic even at low temperature.

 How to spot it: re-running the prompt picks different “winners” within the top 2-3.